 In addition, our Class A Ordinary Shares issued under our 2021 Equity Incentive Plan have become eligible for sale in the public market, and our Class A Ordinary Shares reserved for future issuance under our Incentive Plan will become eligible for sale in the public market once those shares are issued, subject to provisions relating to various vesting agreements, lock-up agreements and, in some cases, limitations on volume and manner of sale applicable to affiliates under Rule 144, as applicable.
 The number of our Class A Ordinary Shares issued and reserved under our 2021 Equity Incentive Plan is equal to 1,812,663 shares (subject to annual increase adjustments as described in our Incentive Plan).
 We have filed a registration statement on Form S-8 on October 19, 2022 under the Securities Act to register our Class A Ordinary Shares or securities convertible into or exchangeable for our Class A Ordinary Shares issued pursuant to the SAI Incentive Plan.
-The Form S-8 registration statement has automatically become effective upon filing.
-Accordingly, shares registered under the registration statement have been available for sale in the open market, subject to certain provisions relating to various vesting agreements, lock-up agreements or other form of agreements under the Incentive Plan.
+The number of our Class A Ordinary Shares issued and reserved under our SAI.TECH Global Corporation 2023 Equity Incentive Plan).
+We have filed a registration statement on Form S-8 on September 19, 2023 under the Securities Act to register our Class A Ordinary Shares or Securities as described in the SAI.TECH Global Corporation 2023 Equity Incentive Plan).
+We have filed a registration statement on Form S-8 on September 19, 2023 under the Securities Act to register our Class A Ordinary Shares issued pursuant to the SAI.TECH Global Corporation 2023 Equity Incentive Plan.
+The Form S-8 registration statements have automatically become effective upon filing.
+Accordingly, shares registered under the registration statements have been available for sale in the open market, subject to certain provisions relating to various vesting agreements, lock-up agreements or other form of agreements under the Incentive Plan and SAI.TECH Global Corporation 2023 Equity Incentive Plan.